LordHavelockVetinari/recursive_calculator/README.md

     1. If n = 0, n! = 1.
     2. If n > 0, n! = n * (n - 1)!
-    3. If n is is negative or not an integer, n! is undefined.
+    3. If n is negative or not an integer, n! is undefined.

 In recalc, we can define it more concisely: